-- A. Water and sewer.
-Where water and/or sewer systems are to be installed as part of the development improvements, such systems shall be designed and installed in accordance with the standards and specifications of the County Health Department and/or the provider responsible for the approval of such systems. - 1.
-Public water and sewer systems. - a.
+A. Water and sewer.
+Where water and/or sewer systems are to be installed as part of the development improvements, such systems shall be designed and installed in accordance with the standards and specifications of the County Health Department and/or the provider responsible for the approval of such systems.

+1. Public water and sewer systems. a.
 Generally.
 Where the installation of public water and/or sewer systems is prerequisite to approval of lot sizes and standards, such systems shall be installed and certified prior to final plat approval or assured to be installed in accordance with the provisions of Section 2502.

 b.
 Connection to public water and sanitary sewer required.
-Where any portion of a subdivision or other development submitted for approval under the terms of this ordinance or the County Zoning Ordinance proposes two to ten lots or units is within 300 feet of public water or sewer, the public utilities shall be extended and connected to.
-Where any portion of eleven ten to twenty lots or units is within 500 feet of public water or sewer, the public utilities shall be extended and connected to.
-For more than twenty lots or units proposed within the Sewer Service Area and/or and where density is greater than two lots or units per acre, the extension of and connection to public water and sewer service is required.
-Sanitary sewer service outside of the Sewer Service Area requires approval in accordance with the terms of any interlocal agreement officially adopted by the Board of Commissioners.
+Where any portion of a subdivision or other development submitted for approval under the terms of this ordinance or the County Zoning Ordinance proposes two to ten lots or units is within 300 feet of public water or sewer, the public utilities shall be extended.
+Where any portion of ten to twenty lots or units is within 500 feet of public utilities shall be extended.
+For more than twenty lots or units proposed within the Sewer Service Area and/or and where density is greater than two lots or units per acre, the extension of public water and sewer service is required.

+the Sewer Service Area requires approval in accordance with the terms of any interlocal agreement officially adopted by the Board of Commissioners.

-- c.
+c.
 Exception to public water and sewer extension/connection.
-The Planning and Inspections Director Board shall exempt may make exceptions to the above requirements for connection to a public water and/or sewer system when any of the following conditions warrant: - (1) Public sanitary sewer is within a different drainage basis or sub-basin; - (2) The public utility is located beyond the jurisdiction of the Planning Board, and the public utility provider will not agree to extend service; - (3) Crossings of Rockfish Creek, Lower Little River, South River, Cape Fear River, controlled access highways such as Interstate 95, Business 95 and the Fayetteville Outer Loop; - (4) Extensions exceeding 2,000 feet from existing public services; or - (5) Property is located outside of the County's or a municipal governments' approved utilities master plan. - 2.
-On-site water and sewer systems.
+The Planning Board may make exceptions to the above requirements for connection to a public water and/or sewer system when any of the following conditions warrant:

+(1) Public sanitary sewer is within a different drainage basis or sub-basin;

+(2) The public utility is located beyond the jurisdiction of the Planning Board, and the public utility provider will not agree to extend service;

+(3) Crossings of Rockfish Creek, Lower Little River, South River, Cape Fear River, controlled access highways such as Interstate 95, Business 95 and the Fayetteville Outer Loop;

+(4) Extensions exceeding 2,000 feet from existing public services; or

+(5) Property is located outside of municipal governments' approved master plan.

+2. On-site water and sewer systems.
 When proposing lots or units to be served by on-site private water and/or sewer systems, the lot shall be of sufficient size to accommodate the utilities and providing for adequate building area.
 When either or both of such systems are proposed to be used, every plat must have a certification or disclosure as required by in Section 2504.
 Every deed created for a lot or unit to be served by an on-site water and/or sewer system within the jurisdiction of this ordinance and to be filed with the County Register of Deeds shall include the following disclosure: "Public water and/or sewer services are not available, as of the date of the recording of this deed.
-On-site sewer disposal systems must be approved by the Health Department." - B. Fire hydrants.
+On-site sewer disposal systems must be approved by the Health Department."

+B. Fire hydrants.
 Fire hydrants are required when a subdivision or other development with four or more proposed lots/units derived from the same parent tract as of the date of this ordinance and when subject to the provisions of this ordinance or the County Zoning Ordinance is to be served by extension of a public water system where the provider is capable of supplying sufficient water pressure to operate the hydrants.
 The following are the minimum standards for hydrant installation: